aic-owaisahmed/ai-assignment/readme.md

-marksheet assignment for ai quarte 1
+marksheet assignment for ai quarter1